ibm-cloud-docs/discovery-data/connector-wfs-cp4d.md

     - **Port**:  The port to use for transferring data.
 The default port value is `8398`.
 1. In the *Specify what you want to crawl* section, enter the file path that you want to crawl in the **Path** field, and then click **Add**.

-    The file path is case-sensitive.
+    The file path is case sensitive.
 1. Optionally, add more file paths.
 1.  **Optional**: If you want to enable document level security, in the *Security* section, set the **Enable Document Level Security** switch to `On`.